dcslagel/las-util-c/README.md

 #----------------------------------------#
 Record: [ BHT .DEGC         35.5000:   BOTTOM HOLE TEMPERATURE]
 Record-Size:  [53]
+Record-Size:  [1024]
+Mnemonic: [8]
-Mnemonic: [BHT ]
+Mnemonic: [BHT]
+Unit: [4]
+Unit: [DEGC]
+Value: [7]
+Value: [35.5000]
+Desc: [23]
+Desc: [BOTTOM HOLE TEMPERATURE]
 #----------------------------------------#
 ```

 BUGS
 ----

-- Functionality is severly limited to reading the mnemonic_name (first field)
+- Functionality is severly limited to reading the fields from a las file
-  from a las file containing only one meta data line.
-Additional functionality
+  containing only one meta data line.
+Additional functionality will be added
-  will be added in future iterations.
+  in future iterations.

 COPYRIGHT